Skip to content

 Physical activity is a key aspect of health, so it’s important to discuss this topic with your healthcare team.
 Before you start a new routine, you should always talk to your healthcare team to make sure you’re ready to safely move.
 If you’re cleared to move, your doctor, nurse, physical therapist, or other healthcare provider can help you consider how your routine plays into your overall health.

 “As a physical therapist, I’m happy to hear when my patients are exercising.
 As providers, knowing about your routine can help us better understand your health and where you’re at today.
 I also like to talk with my patients about sleep and other lifestyle choices.
-This gives us a better idea of the bigger picture, so we can diagnose and treat you,” says Dr. Nish Shah, DPT, Clinical Programs at Bold.
+This gives us a better idea of the bigger picture, so we can diagnose and treat you,” says Dr. Nish Shah, PT, DPT.

 If you're looking for help starting the conversation, you've come to the right place.